Partner in Research

 ENGAGE Newsletter

 We want to foster a spirt of collaboration and appreciation for all of the patients and family members who partner with us in research at CHEO.
-We have a newsletter to update and celebrate our patent and family partners called ENGAGE.
+We have a newsletter to update and celebrate our patient and family partners called ENGAGE.
 Back issues can be viewed in the links below.

-ENGAGE Newsletter Issue 81 – May 2023
+ENGAGE Newsletter Issue 108September 2025

 Have you ever wondered how the CHEO Research Institute created its Family Engagement in Research Program (FER)?
 This podcast explores the topic and shares the experiences of the staff, patients, and family members that developed the foundations of the CHEO Research Institute (RI) FER program.